GitUserRavindu/Project_Mystic_Mayhem/README.md

 A CLI, turn based fantasy battle game.
 Created as a project under **CS1040**

-## Installation

 ## How to Play

-- You have to access the menus of your game in sequential manner
+- You have to access the menus of your game in sequential manner.
 - In each menu, you can enter the respective number of operation that you want to do.
+- During the start of game, you many choose whether to continue your progress or just to start a new game.

 >[!warning]
 >Make sure to give the proper **integer value** as the input for the apt situation.